Cricket in Argentina: History

 The decade of the 1940s is considered the golden age of the sport in Argentina due to the arrive of professional English players contributed to improve the level of the local championship, being even compared with the English cricket.
 When World War II began, most of the British players joined the British Army, leaving Argentina.
-This caused the level of the game decreased.
+This caused the level of the game to decrease.

 Argentine cricket celebrated its 200th anniversary on 21 October 2006.
 An event was held at San Antonio College, where the first recorded match was played back in 1806 by British Soldiers.
 The history of cricket in the country can roughly be divided into various phases.
 From 1806 to 1900, cricket was established in Argentina, with the first international matches played, the major clubs founded, and the great North v South contest beginning.
 The Buenos Aires Cricket Club in Palermo was inaugurated in 1864 and is the historical reference for cricket in the country.
 Now known as the Buenos Aires Cricket & Rugby Club, a project is in place where cricket will once again hopefully become a practiced sport at this famous club.

 Argentina first played international cricket in 1868, against Uruguay.
 It was the first official contest in any sport between the two countries.
 International competition against Brazil dates back to 1888, and against Chile to 1893, this encounter famous for the Argentine team taking three and a half days to reach Santiago in Chile, crossing the Andes by mule.
 In 1891, the famous annual three-day North v South fixture was played for the very first time and is still today a highlight of the domestic calendar.
 The first league competition was held in 1897.

 The Argentine Cricket Association was founded in 1913 and celebrated its centenary in 2013.
 1900 to 1939 are considered the golden years where cricket reached a high standard, many players reaching English county level.
 Argentina played first-class matches between 1911 and 1938.
 The sport went into decline after World War II, until Argentina became an Associate Member of the ICC in 1974 and took part in its first ICC Trophy in 1979.

 With the introduction of the ICC Development Programme in 1997 to the present day, there has been a steady recovery with the ACA formulating a domestic development programme with the regional support of ICC Americas.
-Although cricket remains a minority sport within the sporting and primarily football culture of the country, Argentina still proudly boasts a competitive record at international level, and performances over the last few years have earned respect and recognition from the rest of the cricket world.
+Although cricket remains a minority sport within the sporting and primarily football culture of the country, Argentina still holds a competitive record at the international level, and performances over the last few years have earned respect and recognition from the rest of the cricket world.